A curvature approach to fatness: On the fibers of non-negatively curved fat submersions

-In 1986, Ranjan posed the question of whether a Riemannian submersion $\pi:(G, Q)\rightarrow(B,\aga)$ from a compact \emph{simple} Lie group with a bi-invariant metric $Q$ is a \emph{coset foliation} if the induced foliation is totally geodesic.
-On the other hand, as Riemannian submersions are the primary examples of Riemannian foliations, Grove posed the problem of classifying Riemannian submersions from compact Lie groups with bi-invariant metrics (Problem 5.1 in \cite{grove_problems}).
+In 1986, Ranjan asked if a Riemannian submersion with totally geodesic leaves $\pi:(G, Q)\rightarrow(B,\ga_B)$ from a compact \emph{simple} Lie group with a bi-invariant metric $Q$ is a \emph{coset foliation}, i.e., if the cosets give it for the action of a certain subgroup $H<G$.
+As Riemannian submersions are the primary examples of Riemannian foliations, Grove posed the problem of classifying Riemannian submersions from compact Lie groups with bi-invariant metrics (Problem 5.1 in \cite{grove_problems}).

 Most examples of manifolds with positive sectional curvature are related to Riemannian submersions from Lie groups.
 Moreover, for a compact Lie group $G$ with a bi-invariant metric, it is known that homogeneous foliations are Riemannian and have totally geodesic leaves.
 Therefore, it is natural to inquire whether every Riemannian foliation with totally geodesic leaves is homogeneous.
-In \cite{speranca_grove}, Sperança answered Ranjan's question in a more general setting: when such a submersion is defined only in an open subset of $G$ (with further compactness hypotheses).
-To our interests, we need:
+In \cite{speranca_grove}, Sperança answered Ranjan's question in a more general setting, assuming such a submersion is defined only in an open subset of $G$ (with further compactness hypotheses).

-\begin{theorem}[Sperança--Grove--Ranjan] Any totally geodesic Riemannian foliation on a compact connected Lie group $G$ with a bi-invariant metric $Q$ is isometric to the coset foliation induced by a subgroup $H$ of $G$. \end{theorem}
+\begin{theorem}[Theorem 1.1 in \cite{speranca_grove}] Any totally geodesic Riemannian foliation on a compact connected Lie group $G$ with a bi-invariant metric $Q$ is isometric to the coset foliation induced by a subgroup $H$ of $G$. \end{theorem}